ehmatthes/django-simple-deploy/docs/contributing/development_environment.md

     > python -m venv .venv
     > .venv\Scripts\activate
     > pip install --upgrade pip
-    > pip install -e '[.dev]'
+    > pip install -e '.[dev]'
     ```

 ## Make a test project to run `simple_deploy` against

-In order to work on `django-simple-deploy`, you need a Django project outside the main project directory to run the `simple_deploy` command against.
+In order to work on `django-simple-deploy`, you need a Django project outside the main project directory to run the `deploy` command against.
 You can either copy a project from the `sample_project/` directory, or clone the [standalone sample project](https://github.com/ehmatthes/dsd_sample_blog_reqtxt).

 ### Copy a project from `sample_project/`